UPDATED: JULY 05, 2023 | 2 MIN READ

 There are several health student insurance options for those living and attending school in Colorado.
 You may not have eligibility for some, but here are the options available for students.

-- College or university plans: college or university health insurance for students can be beneficial.
+- College or university plans: college or university student health insurance can be beneficial.
 You’ll save on high out-of-pocket expenses, but you may need to be cautious of whether providers are in-network.
 Enrollment in these plans usually occurs in the fall semester.

 - Marketplace plans: The exchange allows you to sign up for your student health insurance plan.
 They are available through the Affordable Care Act.
 Colorado students can access and sign-up quickly online through Healthcare.gov.